synapticloop/simplelogger/README.md

-A small (~9k) Simple Logger - one class,, no dependencies
+A small (~4.9k) Simple Logger - one class, no dependencies

 For when you really only need the simplest of loggers.